 The route is frequently scattered with golden yellow splashes of flowering gorse, although in the cold air their aroma is sadly missing.

 In the far distance looking north-west is the Robin Rigg offshore wind farm with 60 wind turbines, framed by the Galloway Hills.
-It sits on a sandbank in the Solway Firth half way between Galloway and Cumbria, and can power up to 117,000 homes.
+It sits on a sandbank in the Solway Firth half way between Galloway and Cumbria.
 The little platform in the middle supports an electricity substation, from where two undersea cables carry the power to the mainland.

 The geology of St Bees head is primarily sandstone, laid down around 200 million years ago.
 Erosion from the sea and wind have carved it into patterns, so that the sedimentary layers can be clearly seen…